Khalida Jarrar: Family

 Jarrar's father ran a toy-shop business in Nablus.
 In 1985, after a five-year engagement, and when she had completed her master's degree at Bir Zeit, Jarrar married Ghassan Jarrar, a fellow student, and now a manufacturer of children's furniture and toys at Beit Furik, a former political activist who has been arrested 14 times and spent 10–11 years without trial or charges being laid under administrative detention in Israeli prisons.
-The couple had two daughters, Yafa, with a degree in law from the University of Ottawa, Suha, with a master's of science degree in climate change science and policy, who grew up thinking soldiers pounding on one's doors, arrests and the imprisonment of parents was a normal part of children's lives. and a son Wadia.
+The couple had three children: Yafa, with a degree in law from the University of Ottawa; Suha, with a master's of science degree in climate change science and policy; who grew up thinking soldiers pounding on one's doors, arrests and the imprisonment of parents was a normal part of children's lives; and a son, Wadia.
 The couple live in al-Bireh, Ramallah.

-In her six years of imprisonment, she has been refused leave to attend her father's funeral (2015), that of her mother (2018), of her daughter Suha (2021) who died aged 31.
+In her six years of imprisonment, she has been refused leave to attend her father's funeral (2015), that of her mother (2018), and of her daughter Suha (2021) who died aged 31.
 On Suha's death from cardiac arrest in July 2021, Jarrar was denied a temporary release from her imprisonment on humanitarian grounds in order to attend her daughter's funeral.
 Her son Wadia died in 2024, aged 29, also of a heart attack while she was again under administrative detention.

 Career

 Jarrar has been a human rights activist for many years.
 Her first of several arrests began on 8 March 1989 when she was detained for participating in a demonstration on International Women’s Day.
-She has been active for a number of years in support of Palestinian prisoners, and she served as the director of Addameer, a Prisoners' Support and Human Rights NGO in Ramallah from 1993 to 2005 and remains a board member.
+She has been active for a number of years in support of Palestinian prisoners, and she served as the director of Addameer, a prisoners' support and human rights NGO in Ramallah, from 1993 to 2005 and remains a board member.
 She has also previously worked with UNRWA and has been prominently active in working with Palestinian women and advocating for women's rights.

 Since 1998 Jarrar has been banned from traveling outside of the occupied Palestinian territories, after she attended the Human Rights Defenders' Summit in Paris that year.
-In 2005 the Israeli authorities refused to allow her to leave the country, the 6th such refusal since 2000, to attend a human rights conference in Ireland organized by Front Line Defenders, namely the "Third Dublin Platform for Human Rights Defenders", programmed to take place in Dublin, 13–15 October 2005.
-She had at the time never been charged with any criminal offence by the Israeli authorities.
+In 2005 the Israeli authorities refused to allow her to leave the country, the 6th such refusal since 2000, to attend a human rights conference in Ireland organized by Front Line Defenders, namely the "Third Dublin Platform for Human Rights Defenders", programmed to take place in Dublin in October 2005.
+At the time, she had never been charged with any criminal offence by the Israeli authorities.
 Since March 2006, she has been the PFLP's senior political leader, after the group's Secretary General Ahmad Sa'adat was arrested and placed in solitary confinement.

 She was interviewed for the Goldstone Report by telephone in 2009 on the Gaza War (2008–09), after she was denied permission to leave the West Bank.